CollectionBuilder/cb-docs/docs/deploy/actions.md

 3. On the "Pages" page, under "Source", click the dropdown and select "GitHub Actions".
 4. Below the "Source" dropdown, a box will appear under "Use a suggested workflow" titled "Jekyll".
 Click the "Configure" button.
 5. This will open an editor page creating a new file named ".github/workflows/jekyll.yml" populated with GitHub's [starter Jekyll workflow](https://github.com/actions/starter-workflows/blob/main/pages/jekyll.yml).
-6. **Important:** You will need to update the Ruby version set in the default "jekyll.yml".
-In the editor window, scroll down to the around line 40 where it says `ruby-version: '3.1'`.
-Update the value to `ruby-version: '3.4'`
-7. Click the green "Start commit" button, fill in the commit message as usual, and click the green "Commit new file" button.
+6. Click the green "Start commit" button, fill in the commit message as usual, and click the green "Commit new file" button.

 Committing the action file to your repository will start the build process.
 It may take a few minutes for the action to complete building and deploying your site.